rjking1/ride_tracker_testing_wdio_bdd/readme.md

 Idea is to start from (and hopefully not have to alter) the two feature files that already exist in the cypress project.
 And replace the cypress specific driver code with webdriverio driver code.

-Copied the VSCode cypress project and installed webdriverio following the instructions [here](https://webdriver.io/docs/gettingstarted/).
+Copied the VSCode cypress project and installed webdriverio following the instructions at https://webdriver.io/docs/gettingstarted/.
 Ran init (messed up and chose non-cucumber and page objects).
 Worked fine.

-But I'm still in two minds about using page objects - I can see some benefits but using a good naming convention avoids this additinal code which takes time to write and maintain.
-And even though it hides actual ids/names it then requies the reader of the code to lookup the page object functions to determine the actual web element.
+But I'm still in two minds about using page objects - I can see some benefits but using a good naming convention avoids this additional code which takes time to write and maintain.
+And even though it hides actual ids/names it then requires the reader of the code to lookup the page object functions to determine the actual web element.

 For example this is the login page object file: